afrank84/frankndok/docs/intro.md

 In all things, I place my trust in God, seeking to walk faithfully until the day I see Him face to face.

-# Current Profession
+# Career Choices
 I do not believe in strict specialization.
 Instead, I have acquired a diverse and unique set of skills over my lifetime, equipping me for whatever challenges arise.
-From infantry combat to building a house, to learning languages, each experience has broadened my abilities and strengthened my adaptability.
+From infantry combat to stocks, to building a house, to learning languages, or playing instruments, each experience has broadened my abilities and strengthened my adaptability.

 In every scenario, I strive to be prepared “for such a time as this” (Esther 4:14), knowing that nothing in my journey has been wasted, but rather shaped for a greater purpose.